practicalli/spacemacs/why-spacemacs/structured-editing.md

 Spacemacs uses [smartparens](https://github.com/Fuco1/smartparens) to help you write structured code really fast and also move expressions around.
 Smartparens is a newer implementation of the classic _paredit_ package.

-> ####HINT::Evil-smartparens package
+> ####HINT::Evil-cleverparens
-> For structural editing designed for Vim, try [Evil-smartparens](https://github.com/expez/evil-smartparens).
-This package ensures that you do not accidentally delete parenthesis and keeps the structure of your Clojure intact.
+> [Evil-cleverparens](https://github.com/luxbock/evil-cleverparens) configures Vim states to respect smartparens rules.
+This ensures that you do not accidentally delete parenthesis and keeps the structure of your Clojure intact.
+>
+> See the section on [Evil Clojure Editing](/install-spacemacs/evil-structural-editing.html).

 ## Lisp State For Manipulating Structured Text